aws-samples/network-access-analyzer-multi-account-analysis/README.md

     resource_id,secgroup_id,sgrule_cidr,sgrule_portrange
     eni-06335dd6bbb1f9a02,sg-0d3fda324d275bc9a,0.0.0.0/0,80 to 80

-- naa-findings2csv.py:
+- naa-findingsprocess.py:
-    Python script which extracts specific fields from the JSON output and exports non-excluded findings into a CSV file.
+    Python script which extracts specific fields from the JSON output and exports non-excluded findings into a CSV file and/or Security Hub.

 ## **References**